Stew Albert: 1971

+1978

+In the early 1970s, he and his wife sued the FBI for planting an illegal wiretap in his house.
+They won a $20,000 settlement and, in 1978, two FBI supervisors were fired for this action.

+Oregon

 In 1984, he and his wife moved to Portland, Oregon.
 They co-edited an anthology, The Sixties Papers: Documents of a Rebellious Decade, that collected material that originated in the Civil Rights Movement, Students for a Democratic Society, the anti-war movement, the counterculture, and the women's movement.

 His memoir, Who the Hell is Stew Albert?, was published by Red Hen Press in 2005.
 He ran the Yippie Reading Room until he died of liver cancer brought on by hepatitis in 2006.
 Two days before his death, he posted on his blog, "My politics haven't changed."

+In popular culture

 In the 2000 film Steal This Movie!
 Albert is played by Donal Logue.